 This gave rise to several organizations, focusing on different areas such as transportation, communication, local government and food security.

 Foods of the Fundy Valley is the group that decided to focus on food security and the local food economy in general.
 We incorporated in October 2010 as a non-profit corporation whose mission is to foster an environment that promotes the production and consumption of local foods and local goods in the Albert County Area.
 We are governed by an elected Board of Directors, and are supported by many passionate and energetic volunteers throughout the community – farmers, bakers, innkeepers, teachers, business owners, accountants, cooks, scientists, artists, people from all walks of life… all of whom share a common love of food and community.

 We believe that, to accomplish our mission, we need to start from the ground up.
 We have established programs in partnership with the Hillsborough and Riverside Schools, to work with kids from grades K-12, and teach them to grow, prepare, cook and eat fresh, nutritious food right from our soil.
 Little Green Thumbs, Caledonia Growing, Riverside School Garden Club, and Kids in the Kitchen are all successful programs that have been running for the past several years.

 Food producers need an outlet for their goods, and residents need a place to go for local food, without having to make the long drive to the nearest supermarket or box store.
-We partner with Farmers’ Markets in two locations – the Albert County Museum in Hopewell Cape, and the Vista Ridge Barn in Alma.
-These markets serve as a showcase for the many talented food producers, artisans and crafters from Albert County.
+We have a seasonal Farmers’ and Crafters’ Market at the Old Church in Hillsborough that serves as a showcase for the many talented food producers, artisans and crafters from Albert County.
 We have local meats, poultry, cheeses, breads and other baked goods, eggs, produce, preserves, plants, flowers, as well as hand-made arts and crafts.
 The list of vendors is still growing.
-They are open during the summer season, from Victoria Day to Thanksgiving.
+We are open during the summer season, from Victoria Day to Thanksgiving.